 Information on school closing or late opening because of snow or other inclement weather will be sent via Power Announcement and posted on the school web calendar.
 Closings will also be broadcast on radio (WRVA 1140 AM, WRVQ 94 FM) and WCVE 88.9 FM and on television stations (Channel 6, Channel 8, Channel 12).
-Please do not phone the school for closing information.
+Please do not phone or email school officials for closing information.